lpietan/GenoMLizer/README.md

 ```

 #### geneTransform
 Transforms variant variables to gene variables.
 Variants within the same gene annotations are binned.
 All allele variables are added to create a gene_allele variable and all CADD variables are added to create a gene_CADD variable. geneTransform has 5 agruments (order matters).
+If 'SFC' or 'DC' are selected for the correction, the file 'variables_corrected.csv' will also be outputted and is needed as input for the genePrep command.
+This file can and should be renamed if multiple runs of this command are being performed in the same directory.
 ```

 geneTransform input.csv output.csv bpRegion correction correction_threshold